lithops-cloud/lithops/README.md

     By default, **get_result()** method throws executions' exceptions, you can change its behaviour by setting the `throw_except` parameter to `False`.
-    Notice that if an execution throws an exception, the result will be `None`.
+    If an execution throws an exception, the result will be `None`.

     ```python
     result, status = pw.get_result(pywren_id='<ID>', get_status=True, throw_except=False)